Measuring the sound radiation of speaker cabinet walls

 Plywood vs. MDF from 5cm, cabinet stuffed with polyester fill in ~60%

 There's only one question left: What is the best wood for speaker enclosures?
-The difference is not so great between wood types as commonly believed.
+The difference between wood types is much smaller as commonly believed.
 Plywood has better sound transmission loss than MDF in the resonance region, but it's hard to recognize the difference in subjective tests.